techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/05_decision_doc.md

 It was successfully deployed but I could not ping the server name from the management server.

 I focused on DB yesterday and today, so that I can work on my modules next to it.

+July 6, 2023
+Chose to start on understanding what Application Gateway is.
+No definite progress today.